Article published November 25, 2019, updated May 29, 2020

 "Ten years ago, most of us could not envision the pace of discovery and advances in cancer therapy that have been made.
 At a high level, for many decades our research into treatment explored three dimensions in cancer care–chemotherapy, surgery and radiotherapy.
 The introduction of cellular and immunotherapy introduced a remarkable fourth dimension to cancer care, a dimension driven by our rapidly increasing understanding of the dynamic interface between the immune system and malignancy alongside with technologic advances allowing the creation of novel, specific molecules.

-We are committed to leading the way in development of innovative treatments, utilizing development platforms that now include investigational technologies such as the nanobody, the synthetic mRNA and the trispecific antibody technologies.
+We are committed to leading the way in the development of innovative treatments, utilizing development platforms that now include investigational technologies such as the nanobody, the synthetic mRNA and the trispecific antibody technologies.
 And we continue to identify selective targets for cancer treatment, one of which is our investigational selective oral estrogen receptor degrader (SERD) compound for patients with estrogen receptor positive breast cancer."

 Peter Adamson, Global Head of Oncology Development and Pediatric Innovation